scalar-af/aws-loft-2017-container-lab/labs/lab3/chapter3.md

 # LAB 3: Deconstructing an application into microservices

 In this lab you will deconstruct an application into microservices, creating a multi-container application.
 In this process we explore the challenges of networking, storage and configuration.
+We will use the containers we build in this lab for our OpenShift deployments in the upcoming labs.

 This lab should be performed on **YOUR ASSIGNED AWS VM** as `ec2-user` unless otherwise instructed.